pwaring/cv/cv.md

 ------

 *   **Computer Languages:** Proficient with PHP and SQL.
 Familiar with C, Python and Perl.
-*   **Web Development:** Proficient with HTML and XML.
+*   **Web Development:** Proficient with HTML.
 Familiar with CSS, JavaScript and jQuery.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
 *   **Server Software:** Proficient with Apache and MySQL/MariaDB/Percona.
 Familiar with nginx.
 *   **Version Control:** Proficient with Git.
 Familiar with Subversion.